Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/01-rtl_kernel_workflow/vitis_ide.md

 >    #Setup Xilinx runtime.
 XILINX_XRT will be set in this step.
 >    source <XRT_install_path>/setup.sh
 >   ```

+1. Change directory to the tutorial folder: `cd ./01-rtl_kernel_workflow`.

 1. To launch the Vitis IDE, enter the `vitis` command in a Linux terminal window.
 The Workspace Launcher dialog box is displayed.